underscoreio/essential-scala/src/pages/classes/case-classes.md

 }
 ~~~

-Even though we are defining a companion object for `Person`, Scala's case class code generator is still working as expected -- it adds the auto-generated companion methods to the object we have defined, which is why we need to place the class and companion in a single compilation unit.
+Even though we are defining a companion object for `Person`, Scala's case class code generator is still working as expected---it adds the auto-generated companion methods to the object we have defined, which is why we need to place the class and companion in a single compilation unit.

 This means we end up with a companion object with an overloaded `apply` method with two possible type signatures: